YunoHost/doc/packaging_apps_git.md

-# How to use git to package apps
+# How to use Git to package apps

 Git...
 Our dear beloved Git, which can be described also as "Goddamn Idiotic Truckload of sh*t", according to Linus.
-Be sure if you don't know git yet that you will soon agree with that description.
+Be sure if you don't know Git yet that you will soon agree with that description.

-YunoHost and all our apps are on the git forge GitHub.
-Which means that if you want to work on an app, sooner or later you're going to have to deal with git.
+YunoHost and all our apps are on the Git forge GitHub.
+Which means that if you want to work on an app, sooner or later you're going to have to deal with Git.
-So let's see how to work with git to be able to contribute in the context of YunoHost.
+So let's see how to work with Git to be able to contribute in the context of YunoHost.

 ## Working with GitHub